zenstackhq/zenstack-docs/blog/polymorphism/index.md

 ### 2. Single Table Inheritance

-Another simple solution is to merge all fields of all types into one wide table and use a `type` field to record the record type as a discriminator.
+Another simple solution is to merge all fields of all types into one wide table and use a `type` field to record the concrete type as a discriminator.

 ```mermaid
 erDiagram